privacyidea/privacyidea/doc/faq/tokenview.rst

 What happens in the tokenview?
 ------------------------------

-A question which comes up often is why you can not view hundrets of tokens in the tokenview.
+A question which comes up often is why you can not view hundreds of tokens in the tokenview.
 Well - you are doing - you are just paging through the list ;-)

 Ok, here it what happens in the tokenview.